nhsconnect/gpconnect/pages/accessrecord_structured/accessrecord_structured_development_migrate_patient_record.md

 </table>

-The example below shows a fully populated `Parameters` resource as a request to the `$gpc.getstructuredrecord` operation:
+The example below shows a fully populated `Parameters` resource as a request to the `$gpc.migratestructuredrecord` operation:

 ```json
 {